Allergic Asthma | Allergy Testing Gold Coast | Allergy Testing Brisbane | Allergy Sunshine Coast

 Allergens are by far the most common of asthma triggers, with over 80% of asthma sufferers having underlying allergies.
 Allergic asthma is usually caused by the inhalation of such aeroallergens as dust mites, pollens, moulds and animal dander.
 Food allergies can also stimulate the onset of asthma symptoms in susceptible individuals.

-At Allergy First Gold Coast and Allergy First Brisbane we provide the Allergy Tests for those potential Asthma triggers (Aeroallergens).
+At Allergy First Gold Coast, Allergy First Brisbane, and Allergy First Sunshine Coast we provide the Allergy Tests for those potential Asthma triggers (Aeroallergens).